Atom laser: Physics

 The physics of an atom laser is similar to that of an optical laser.
 The main differences between an optical and an atom laser are that atoms interact with themselves, cannot be created as photons can, and possess mass whereas photons do not (atoms therefore propagate at a speed below that of light).
 The van der Waals interaction of atoms with surfaces makes it difficult to make the atomic mirrors, typical for conventional lasers.

 A pseudo-continuously operating atom laser was demonstrated for the first time by Theodor Hänsch, Immanuel Bloch and Tilman Esslinger at the Max Planck Institute for Quantum Optics in Munich.
 They produce a well controlled continuous beam spanning up to 100 ms, whereas their predecessor produced only short pulses of atoms.
 However, this does not constitute a continuous atom laser since the replenishing of the depleted BEC lasts approximately 100 times longer than the duration of the emission itself (i.e. the duty cycle is 1/100).
+Recent developments in the field have shown progress towards a continuous atom laser, namely the creation of a continuous Bose-Einstein-Condensate.